RITIK100/practical.md/practical.md

     address of num: 2764564284

-#  PRACTICAL 18.
-Write a C Program to Store Information of a Student Using Structure
+#  18. Write a C Program to Store Information of a Student Using Structure

     #include <stdio.h>
     struct student